 The Target Vault is a service offered by Remote Viewing Instructional Services, Inc. and Paul H. Smith for all remote viewers, as well as those who aspire to become remote viewers.
-It consists of a cumulative set of remote viewing practice targets that anyone, no matter what methodology or level of skill, will find useful for enhancing their basic remote viewing skills.
-Our intent is to post new targets each week (except when Paul has scheduling conflicts), with feedback posted a few days later.
+It contains a cumulative set of remote viewing targets for anyone to practice with, no matter what methodology or level of skill.
+We hope everyone will find these remote viewing targets useful for enhancing his or her basic remote viewing skills.
+Our intent is to post new targets each week (except when Paul has scheduling conflicts).
+We will post feedback for each target a few days later.

 - Below you will see a series of numbers.
 Each number is the reference number (“coordinate”) for an individual practice target.
 DO NOT CLICK ON THIS NUMBER until you have COMPLETED your session, because the number is also a link to the feedback photo/information about that target—and you don’t want to see the target until after you’ve worked the session!
 [NOTE: this is a cumulative list; we will continue to add more as time goes on.]

 - To begin, on a piece of paper write down the target number for whichever target you choose to remote view.

 - If you plan to do more than one of our targets, either start at the beginning and work them in order, or just start wherever you want in the order.

 - Gather a few sheets of blank, white paper and a black-ink pen in a quiet place where you will be free to work undisturbed.